wanshoupu/quantum-simulations/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)]()
 *A generic quantum compiler for quantum computing*

-Given a Hamiltonian — including its most general Lindblad form — this tool compiles it into an executable quantum circuit.
+Given a Hamiltonian — including its most general Lindblad form, i.e., Lindbladian — this tool compiles it into an executable quantum circuit.
 It currently supports **Cirq**, **Qiskit**, **SymPy**, and is designed to be extensible to other frameworks.

 The project is still under active development, but you can check out the working demos here:
 👉 [Demo Directory](https://github.com/wanshoupu/quantum-simulations/blob/main/quompiler/demo)